jbhender/CSCAR_Workshops/R_by_Example/recs_dplyr/README.md

  - NWEIGHT
  - BRRWT1-BRRWT96

 ## Overview

+We will use the variables above to answer the questions of interest.
+Here is an outline for how we'll approach this.

+1. Prepare an R script by writing a header and loading needed packages.
+1. Read the data from the web and create a local copy, using a flag to determine when the local copy is already available to read from.
+1. Clean our data by formatting variables and giving them memorable names.
+1. Prepare the replicate weights in a "long" format.
+1. Select cases (rows) to be used for the analysis.
+1. Estimate the quanity of interest using the split-apply-combine or "aggregate by group" pattern.
+1. Join the weights to our original data and create replicate estimates.
+1. Join our original estimates and the replicate estimates to compute standard errors and form confidence intervals.
+1. Visualize the results using ggplot2.

 ## Example

 ### Step 1 - Header and libaries

+Before beginning, we'll state our goals and use a header to document your work.
 1. Open the template script
-1. Update the description, details, author, and date information.
+1. Update the title, description, author, and date information.
 1. Use `library` to add `"tidyverse"` to the search path.

-### Step 2 - I/O and data prep
+### Step 2 - Read data

-In this step we'll read in the data, select and format variables we'll need, and filter the rows to the set of relevant cases.
+In this step you'll read in the data, select and format needed variables,  and filter the rows to the set of relevant cases.

-In the exercise, you'll want to first set aside the replicate weights for later use:
+First, read in the data using the template provided in the example.
+Use a file flag to decide whether to read from the URL or use a local copy.

+### Step 3 - Prep data

+Next, create a "core" data set with the variables below:
   - DOEID
-  - BRRWT1-BRRWT96

-Next, in the primary data keep the variables below:
-  - DOEID
   - NWEIGHT
   - ??  , our grouping variable
-  - ??  , response variable
+  - ??  , response variables

+Also, set aside the replicate weights for later use and pivot them to a long
+format:
+  - DOEID
+  - BRRWT1-BRRWT96

-Then, select the subset of cases
+Finally, select the subset of homes that use space heating in winter.

-### Step 3 -
+### Step 4 - Point Estimates

+Steps 1-3 are the initial phase of almost every analysis.
+Now, you're ready to begin the analytic tasks.
+These will tend to differ between analyses.

+In this analysis, the first step is to form point estimates of the